GokulDas027/Generative-Adversarial-Networks-GANs/README.md

 You can read more in depth about GAN in this awesome [article from Analytics Vidhya](https://www.analyticsvidhya.com/blog/2017/06/introductory-generative-adversarial-networks-gans/).

 And Let's move straight on to different variants of GANs!

+Moving directly to some Image generator GANs..we have..

+## DCGAN
+  DCGAN - Deep Convolutional GAN is an Image Generator Achitecture that uses a Transpose Convolutional Layer Network for Generating Images and a Covolutional Neural Network as Discriminator, a theory as simple as that.